 The company signs a licensing agreement with Acme International to produce a line of kitchen tools and gadgets that run the gamut, from ladles and spatulas to corkscrews and zesters.

-Cuisinart expands its bridal registry program with more events throughout the U.S., increased consumer print advertising, and new online resources.
-In addition, the company launches a new website, www.cuisinart.com/baby, providing a concrete resource for expectant mothers and parents.
+2006 Cuisinart expands its bridal registry program with more events throughout the U.S., increased consumer print advertising, and new online resources.
+In addition, the company launches a new website, www.cuisinart.com/baby.

-Continuing its commitment to culinary education, Cuisinart sponsors the premier public television series featuring award-winning chef Hubert Keller, of San Francisco’s famed Fleur de Lys restaurant.
+2007 The company broadens its kitchen electrics line with new products in the brick oven, pizza oven, and espresso maker business.
+Cuisinart also continues its commitment to culinary education by sponsoring the premier public television series featuring award-winning chef Hubert Keller, of San Francisco’s famed Fleur de Lys restaurant.

 In its first major launch since the redesign of its food processor, Cuisinart enters the stand mixer business with a 7-quart and a 5.5- quart model.
 The products deliver more power, capacity and precision than any other stand mixer on the market.
-As part of the product launch, the company also unveils a new website - www.cuisinartstandmixer.com.

-Cuisinart enters the green market with the industry’s first eco-friendly GreenGourmet™ Nonstick Cookware, which was developed using manufacturing techniques that reduce harmful carbon emissions by consuming less energy.
+2008 Cuisinart enters the green market with the industry’s first eco-friendly GreenGourmet® Nonstick Cookware, which was developed using manufacturing techniques that reduce harmful carbon emissions by consuming less energy.

 The company also launches an online recipe widget that consumers can download directly onto any Mac or Windows-based computer desktop for easy and ready access to Cuisinart’s recipe database and video recipes.
 This widget and the various applications it accesses can then be emailed to friends and shared.

-Cuisinart brings food processing to a whole new level with the Elite Collection™ of food processors, which features multiple nested work bowls, an exclusive BladeLock™ System and SealTight™ technology.
-The company also enters a new product category with the Vertical Rotisserie, while expanding other categories with the introduction of the Rice Plus™ Multi-Cooker and the CleanWater® Countertop Filtration System, which also has a dedicated website, www.cuisinartcleanwater.com.
+2009 Cuisinart brings food processing to a whole new level with the Elite Collection™ of food processors, which features multiple nested work bowls, an exclusive BladeLock™ System and SealTight™ technology.
+Cuisinart also enters a new product category with the Vertical Rotisserie, while expanding other categories with the introduction of the Rice Plus® Multi-Cooker and the CleanWater® Countertop Filtration System, which also has a dedicated website, www.cuisinartcleanwater.com.

-Cuisinart introduces the innovative Soup Maker & Blender, which is not only adept at traditional blending tasks, but can perfectly sauté, simmer and boil ingredients as well.
-Other new products include coffeemakers, the Metallic Red Series and a popcorn maker that can incorporate flavors and toppings.
-The company also debuts an iPhone app called Cuisinart KitchenSync that allows consumers to search hundreds of recipes, which can be saved, shared and cross-referenced with “My Pantry.”
-Johnson & Wales University unveils the LEED certified 82,000 sq. ft.
+2011 Cuisinart introduces the innovative Blend and Cook Soup Maker, which is not only adept at traditional blending tasks, but can perfectly sauté, simmer and boil ingredients as well.
+The company also debuts an app for iPhone, iPad and Android called Cuisinart KitchenSync, which wins a Silver LACP Spotlight Award and a Gold MarCom Award.
+In other areas, Johnson & Wales University unveils the LEED certified 82,000 sq. ft.
 Cuisinart Center for Culinary Excellence facility in Providence, Rhode Island, and Cuisinart publishes the second edition of its test kitchen cookbook, Simple & Enticing Recipes.